Lesson 1.4: Disambiguating Parses

 .
 At first we might try to resolve this with

-priorities, saying that the if
+priorities, specifying that the if

 without an else

-cannot appear as a child of
+cannot appear as a child

-the if
+of the if

 with an else

 .
-However, because the non-terminal in the parent symbol
+However, because the non-terminal in the parent

-is both preceded and followed by a terminal, this will not work.
+symbol is both preceded and followed by a terminal, this will not work.

 [Error] Inner Parser: Parsing ambiguity.